 Initiative Comment Transport for NSW should support this initiative by: Providing suggested controls for Councils to consider including in Development Controls Plans.
 Demonstrating leadership by negotiating inclusion of similar requirements in the NSW Exempt and Complying Development Codes: To require such facilities in new build, and To encourage, by removing planning requirements, to retrofit in existing developments.
 Whilst bike racks are relatively low cost, the provision of showers change rooms and lockers is really only affordable/justifiable in very large developments, accordingly Implementation support such as grant funding for developers should be considered to influence provision of these facilities.
-No.24 Encourage local government to transition their fleet to electric or hybrid passenger vehicles: For Investigation Several Councils across NSW are already trailing the use of hybrid and electric vehicles.
-Hybrid vehicles are now a choice in Council's fleet of passenger vehicles.
-This transition is likely to occur as price parity between conventional and electric vehicles is reached, but if Transport for NSW want to accelerate this, it will need to explore the offer of supplementary funding.
-The extension of the Opal Card system throughout Shoalhaven is strongly supported and should be implemented in the short term. ° 11 , This initiative is supported but should be expanded to ensure the sharing of research and findings with Councils to inform the update of local transport strategies/plans.
+No.24 Encourage local government to transition their fleet to electric or hybrid passenger vehicles: For Investigation Several Councils across NSW are already trailing the use of hybrid and No.25 Establish consistent public transport payment system across the region: For Investigation The extension of the Opal Card system throughout Shoalhaven is strongly supported and should be implemented in the short term.
+No.26 Investigate opportunities to safely accommodate micro-mobility transport options: For Investigation This initiative is supported but should be expanded to ensure the sharing of research and findings with Councils to inform the update of local transport strategies/plans.
 No.27 Ensure rest stops are provided at intervals consistent with guidelines: For Investigation Supported.
 No.28 Establish guidance for roadside vegetation management to improve bushfire resilience: For Investigation Supported.
 No.36 Nowra Safety and Reliability Improvements: For Investigation Strongly supported.
 This initiative should be expanded to clarify the scope of improvements and changed for immediate delivery in the 0-10 year timeframe to address currently observed and anticipated congestion.
 No.37 Trial on-demand transport services: For Investigation Supported, noting many coastal settlements in Shoalhaven provide good opportunities for future trials to improve connections between villages with Nowra City Centre, Ulladulla Town Centres and the centres in the Bay and Basin area.
-1 0 , 1 Strongly supported, noting current plans could be improved/updated now, and changed from "for investigation" to immediate delivery.
+0 , 1 Strongly supported, noting current plans could be improved/updated now, and changed from "for investigation" to immediate delivery.